jliu70/adafruit.usedgoodies.com/docs/hardware/index.md

 The Adafruit lingo for their hardware is quite extensive and can be confusing to someone new to the Adafruit ecosystem.
 One of the primary goals of this website is to help newcomers sort through this cornicopia of terminology.

-## Microcontrollers
+Adafruit designs and sells their own custom microcontrollers, components, sensors, and more.

-Adafruit designs and sells their own custom microcontrollers.
+## What are Microcontrollers?
 Microcontrollers are single purpose computers

 - small embedded development boards